 A: The first thing you can do is to make sure you have the proper setting.
 This means cleaning your workplace and keeping all the distractions away.

-Also, it’s important that you cover your table or counter top with old newspapers or any other protective surface.
+Also, it’s important that you cover your table or counter top with old newspapers or any other protective covering.
 This should keep you from worrying about stains and splashes and help you focus more on your art.

 Another useful tip that I think you’d appreciate is to buy a framed canvas.
 See, if the canvas is pulled tight, it’ll be less likely to crease while you’re painting.